crmlatte/tp/docs/UserGuide.md

 - Can contain dashes (-), underscores (_), and dots (.).
 - Cannot be empty.
 - Must start and end with an alphanumeric character.
-- Cannot start with a dash, underscore, or dot.

 Examples of valid repository links:
 - https://github.com/johnny-fargo/new_repo